 METALS-London copper eases off 6-week high on dollar strength

-The dollar hovered close to a two-week high hit in the previous session against a basket of major currencies while scaling a five-year peak against the Japanese yen.
+The dollar index =USD hovered close to a two-week high hit in the previous session as investors braced for interest rate hikes from the U.S. Federal Reserve by mid-year.
+The greenback scaled a five-year peak against the Japanese yen.
 USD/

 While a firmer dollar makes greenback-priced metals more expensive to holders of other currencies, an interest rate hike could trim liquidity in financial markets and slow recovery in the world's biggest economy.